Mathématique: The Set of All You Don't Know

 They watch the city in silence.

 They enter Au Coeur like they belong there.
-It’s early afternoon, and no one is standing at the Maître d’ station.
+It’s early afternoon, and no one mans the Maître d’ station.
 They take the elevator up to the level of the restaurant.
 It feels strange to enter a building in street clothes, without weapons, through the front door.
 Telford feels it as much as Volker does.
 More, probably.
-His hands keep reaching for the zat that’s not strapped to his thigh.
+His hands keep reaching for the Zat that isn’t strapped to his thigh.

-The elevator doors open on the main space of the restaurant, which has a strange aesthetic: old-school French Impressionism with Modernism erupting through it.
-Volker can see disruption in the cut of the lights, the lines of the decor, and the art on the walls.
-He looks at a painting of Monet’s water lilies split down the center to incompletely reveal a 1930s newspaper article about the construction of the Empire State Building.
+The elevator opens on the main space of the restaurant, which has a strange aesthetic: old-school French Impressionism with Modernism erupting through it.
+Volker sees disruption in the cut of the lights, the lines of the decor, and the art on the walls.
+He looks at a painting of Monet’s water lilies split down the center to reveal a 1930s newspaper article about the construction of the Empire State Building.

 Nope, not someone.

 Nicholas Rush is playing a piano.
 The real Nicholas Rush.
-He looks different, subtly, from his imaginary counterpart.
+He looks different from his imaginary counterpart.
 His hair is darker.
-It has a different cut.
+Shorter.
+Different cut.
 His glasses aren’t the same.
 He’s wearing clothes that don’t shift with his mood.

 And, oh.